The Kiss Quotient by Helen Hoang

 I didn’t know much about the book before reading it, but I was pleasantly surprise by the diversity in the book with Stella having Asperger’s Syndrome and Michael being mixed race.
 I imagine that’s not always the case with romance novels as we can see from the majority of rom coms coming out of Hollywood.

 I want to also point out Hoang’s messaging about consent throughout the book.
-It was always made clear that Michael wanted to make sure Stella was 100% ready before doing anything.
+It was always made clear that Michael wanted to make sure Stella was 100 percent ready before doing anything.
 He respected her boundaries at all time and the conversation around consent never felt like an after school special.
 It was well done and I hope more authors explore this when they write about relationships.

 I can’t wait to see what else Hoang has up her sleeves for the romance genre!